-Now picture this - on the one hand you have a group of men who saw a star in the sky, a surprising, unexpected star and they, like Mary and Joseph, are willing to follow it across the desert just to see what's happening and where it goes.
+Now picture this if you will - on the one hand you have a group of wise men who saw a star in the sky, a surprising, unexpected star and they, like Mary and Joseph, are willing to follow it across the desert just to see what's happening and where it goes - to see what God is doing, because they clearly and convincingly believed, God was at work.

-Meanwhile, Herod won't even travel across town to see what's unfolding and his next move will be to order the death of all the young boys in this town in a maniacal, murderous attempt to guard his own position.
+Meanwhile, Herod won't even travel across town to see what's unfolding and his next move, if you read a little further down in verse 16, will be to order the death of all the young boys in this town in a maniacal, murderous attempt to guard his own position.

 Do you see the contrast between the lives of people who are willing to discover what God wants to do and someone who wants to guard what they've already got going?
-God has suddenly, unexpectedly, surprisingly shown in up in each of their lives, but only some are willing to follow.
+God has suddenly, unexpectedly, surprisingly shown up in each of their lives, but only some are willing to follow.